Archive of older cons

 It's a four-day convention where many of the most puzzle-mad people in the world gather.
 Most of them are members of the National Puzzlers' League, the world's oldest puzzlers' organization.
 As members of this nonprofit organization, we've been solving puzzles nonstop since 1883.
 (Well, not the same people.
 But you get the idea.)

-This year, we'll be gathering in Boston, Massachusetts from July 7th through 10th.
-And what we do there is something you've never seen before.
 You'll see dozens of new puzzle types debuted at the convention.
 You'll play in a team-based puzzle-solving extravaganza and test your skill in a solving contest of wordplay puzzles.
 You'll play Jeopardy! and charades and many other games in ways you've never thought possible.
 You'll hear our program director WILLz and other famous puzzlers speak.
 You'll tour the city with your eyes wide open for clues.
 You'll constantly talk about puzzles.
 You might never sleep.
 As member Mosayc wrote in his post on Wired Magazine's Decode blog: "the annual conventions are lively and entertaining, deftly combining good conversation and puzzle-solving ...
 Sleep, you'll notice, is not on the agenda.
 There are 361 other days in the year for that sort of thing."

 And you will meet the best friends you'll ever have.
 Going to an NPL convention was the first time many of us met people from all over the world who were just like us.
 As longtime member Eric put it, "This is where the people from your home planet are."